ExIxIxS/ExIxIxS/README.md

 ## Front-End Developer

 ### Hi there 👋
-I am an active Front-End developer with 10+ years engineering experience.
+I am an active Front-End developer.

 ### Explore my projects from this repository: